mpv-player/mpv/DOCS/man/options.rst

     .. admonition:: Example

         ``90%x80%``
-            If the video is larger than 90% of the screen width or 80% of the screen height, make the window smaller until either its width is 90% of the screen, or its height is 80% of the screen.
+            If the window is to be larger than 90% of the screen width or 80% of the screen height, size it to be as large as it can to fit within 90% of the screen width and 80% of the screen height while preserving aspect ratio.

 ``--autofit-smaller=<[W[xH]]>``
     This option behaves exactly like ``--autofit``, except that it sets the